Reese Witherspoon: ‘So Often I’m The Only Woman In A Room Full Of Men’

 — Tory Burch Fdn (@ToryBurchFdn) March 9, 2017

-Reese Witherspoon says she’s done being the only woman on a set full of men and wants to bring more woman power into the male-dominated movie industry.
+Reese Witherspoon says she’s done being the only woman on a set full of men, and wants to bring more woman power into the male-dominated movie industry.

-Empowering women in the movie industry was the reason Reese Witherspoon chose to be the producer of HBO’s Big Little Lies, which aired its pilot episode late last month and has been lauded by critics so far.
+Empowering women in the movie industry was the reason that Reese Witherspoon chose to be the producer of HBO’s Big Little Lies, which aired its pilot episode late last month and has been lauded by critics so far.

 Speaking to People magazine, Reese Witherspoon revealed that working alongside such influential woman as Nicole Kidman, Laura Dern, Shailene Woodley, and Zoe Kravitz on the set of Big Little Lies has taught her a lot.